Insights from Those Who DO Remember

 Three Wise Men

-Let’s get some advice and insights from people who have lived through a collectivist takeover.
-My principal actors here are Milton Mayer, Aleksandr Solzhenitsyn and Primo Levi, although others will make an appearance.
+Let’s get some advice and insights from people who have already lived through a Collectivist takeover.
+My principal actors here are Milton Mayer, Aleksandr Solzhenitsyn, and Primo Levi, although others have minor parts.

 Milton Mayer was a priest who lived through the Nazi government’s takeover, and after WWII he wrote “They Thought They Were Free” in which he analyses how he and others had gone along with it.

-Aleksandr Solzhenitsyn wrote “The Gulag Archipelago” (amongst many other books) in which he reflects on what he learned when he was locked up for being a dissident in Russia.
+Aleksandr Solzhenitsyn wrote “The Gulag Archipelago” (amongst many other books) in which he reflects on what he learned when he was locked up for being a dissident in the Soviet Union.

 Primo Levi was an Italian Jew, who was confined for years in Auschwitz in WWII.
-After the war he too wrote many books in which he pondered what he learned from the experience, e.g. “If This is a Man”.
+After the war he too wrote many books in which he pondered what he could learn from the experience, e.g. “If This is a Man”.

-Ideas aren’t proven to be true simply because they were said by someone famous; but all three have a reputation for wisdom, and certainly reflected at length on their experience of their collective regime.
+Ideas aren’t proven to be true simply because they were said by someone famous; but all of these three have a reputation for wisdom, and certainly they each reflected at length on their experience of their collective regime.
 It seems a good place to start.

 Truth and Lies